UWCS/fulcrum/DEVELOPER.md

 ### Updating phosphor icons

-These are continually updated and so the icons will need to be updated preiodically.
+Phospoht continually update their icons and so the icons will need to be updated in fulcrum preiodically.
 1. Download the latest version of phosphor icons from their website (https://phosphoricons.com/)
 2. Extract the zip file and copy the entire folder to `scripts` directory
 3. Run `pipenv run python ./scripts/extract-phosphor.py`.
 This will extract the necessary font files to `static/fonts/` and the paths to each icon to `icons.json`.